Heavy Vehicle Licence Operators Need To Look Up

 WorkSafe is also aware of seven serious incidents involving overhead powerlines on construction sites across Victoria since mid-November.
 These incidents have involved excavators, concrete pumps, cranes and a tip truck all making contact with live overhead powerlines.
 A Spotters course at COVE Training is designed to develop competency in the tasks of observing and warning personnel operating mobile plant and equipment against unsafe approach to overhead and underground power lines and other electrical equipment.
 It’s simply not enough just to have a heavy vehicle licence and assume everything will work out.

 WorkSafe Health and Safety Director Marnie Williams said anyone in control of a workplace must ensure that workers, including contactors, were not put at risk from powerlines when carrying out tasks as directed.

 “No one sets out to hit powerlines but they can sometimes be difficult to see,” Ms Williams said.

-“Whether you are an employer in charge of workers on a construction site, or a farmer directing a contractor, you are responsible for ensuring that workers operating heavy machinery are aware of powerlines in the area before they commence the task.”
+“Whether you are an employer in charge of workers on a construction site, or a farmer directing a contactor, you are responsible for ensuring that workers operating heavy machinery are aware of powerlines in the area before they commence the task.”